 Fellows participate in all aspects of litigation before trial and appellate courts across the country.
-Among other tasks, fellows write briefs, draft pleadings and discovery, work with clients and interview witnesses, communicate with cocounsel and opposing counsel, participate in settlement negotiations, screen incoming complaints, and assist with development of new cases.
+Fellows write briefs, draft pleadings and discovery, work with clients and interview witnesses, participate in settlement negotiations, screen incoming complaints, and assist with development of new cases.
 Fellows may also have opportunities to take and defend depositions, conduct in-court examinations of witnesses, take part in oral arguments, do media interviews, and deliver speeches.
-Fellows receive intensive training in trial and appellate litigation under the close supervision of our experienced litigators.
-Former Fellows have gone on to positions in public-interest organizations, the judiciary, government, academia, and law firms.
+Fellows receive intensive training in trial and appellate litigation under the close supervision of our three experienced litigators.
+Former Fellows have subsequently served as judicial clerks or worked for public-interest organizations, government, academia, or law firms.

-Eligibility and Requirements: Judicial clerks, recent law-school graduates, and third-year law students are encouraged to apply.
+Eligibility and Requirements: Recent law-school graduates and third-year law students are encouraged to apply.
 Applicants must have strong research, writing, and analytical skills and an interest in First Amendment litigation.

 How to apply: Please email a cover letter, resume, law-school transcript, writing sample, and the names of three references to email@example.com.
 The writing sample should be your own work and should not be substantially edited by anyone else.

 Deadline: Open until filled.
 Candidates are encouraged to apply by Nov.
 1, 2019.